Destroying superconductivity in thin films with an electric field

 To overcome the difficulties with these microscopic approaches while still comparing our proposal with experiments, we will consider the simplest phenomenological description of a superconductor, namely, the Ginzburg-Landau (GL) mean field theory.
 The strength of the GL approach is twofold; we can calculate the main experimental observables and reproduce all features measured in experiment \cite{DeSimoni_2018,Alegria_2021,Ritter_2021}, and we can constrain potential microscopic explanations.
 We investigate an extension of the GL free energy in which the electric permittivity is modified in order to include couplings between the electric field and the order parameter.
 We demonstrate that, despite screening effects, a suitably strong electric field leads to a superconductor-normal metal phase transition for thin films of order the coherence length.

 \emph{The model \textemdash} We will analyse the setup depicted in Figure \ref{Fig:setup}, a superconductive thin film extended in the $x$ and $y$ directions and with thickness $L$ in the $z$ direction.
-The electric field is applied along the $z$ direction by means of two electrodes which can be charged either both positively or both negatively.
-The physical results do not depend appreciably on such a symmetric configuration \cite{Paolucci_2019_simm} whose purpose is simplifying numerical computations.
+The electric field is applied along the $z$ direction by means of two charge distributions ($A$ and $B$ in Figure \ref{Fig:setup}) placed in the vicinity of the surfaces of the film.
+This setup is similar to the one realized in the experiments \cite{Paolucci_2019_simm}, where the interested reader can find further technical details that do not alter the present analysis.
+In what follows the charges $A$ and $B$ are assumed to be equal.
+This implies that the direction of the electric field is reversed as we cross the middle of the channel at $z = L/2$ (see Fig.~\ref{Fig:setup}).
+The physical results do not depend appreciably on the sign of the charges and on such a symmetric configuration \cite{Paolucci_2019_simm} whose purpose is simplifying numerical computations.
 We include screening effects in our model by assuming that they are set at the level of the normal metal phase.
-Hence we fix the applied electric field $E_{z}$ to be non-dynamical with a decreasing exponential profile at the ends ($z=0$ and $z=L$) of the film i.e.
+Due to the reduced thickness of the sample we assume the electric field generated by the charges $A$ and $B$ inside the material to be along the $z$-direction.
+Hence we fix the applied electric field $\vec{E}$ to be non-dynamical with a decreasing exponential profile at the ends ($z=0$ and $z=L$) of the film i.e.

-The modulus $E_0$ is the strength of the applied electric field and its sign corresponds to the sign of the charge on the two electrodes (see fig.~\ref{Fig:setup}).
 We take the penetration length, $\lambda_E$, to be $\simeq 1$ nm which is compatible with normal metals \cite{ashcroft1976solid}.
+Note that the above formula for the electric field implies that the sample is charged, this however is an artifact of the simple screening model, as we are considering a charged-neutral film.
+Since the film is much larger than the penetration length, the spurious charge distribution in the bulk that would make it overall neutral will give rise to negligible effects and we consequently ignore it.

 Now consider the mean field description \cite{tinkham2004introduction,kopnin2001theory} of this configuration.
 We use the usual complex scalar superconductive order parameter written in polar form $\Psi(\vec{r}) = \Delta(\vec{r}) \exp{[i \theta(\vec{r})]}$ where $ \Delta(\vec{r})$ and $\theta(\vec{r})$ are the amplitude and the phase of the order parameter, respectively.
 Having fixed the electric field profile, we focus on time independent configurations.
 Consequently, the resulting time-independent GL free energy is